ulif/zwiebelkuchen-img/README.md

 # zwiebelkuchen

-_Tool used to create an onion-pi image based on raspberrypi.org Raspbian images_
+_Tool for creating an onion-pi image based on raspberrypi.org Raspbian image_

 `zwiebelkuchen` is a raspberrypi-3 device acting as a wireless repeater, that routes all traffic through `tor`.

 It is built for raspberry-3 only and requires an additional wifi-dongle to operate.

+Contrary to other popular "tor-pi" solutions, this one does not require an ethernet connection and can therefore be used in environments, where you have only a wifi connection.

 ## Building your own